-From 2003 to 2011, Mr. Chan served as an Assistant United States Attorney in the Eastern District of New York, where he investigated and prosecuted a wide range of matters as part of that office’s Business and Securities Fraud Section, including Foreign Corrupt Practices Act violations, hedge fund improprieties, insider trading, accounting fraud, market manipulation, and fraudulent offerings of securities.
+From 2003 to 2011, Mr. Chan served as an Assistant United States Attorney in the Eastern District of New York, where he investigated and prosecuted a wide range of matters as part of that office’s Business and Securities Fraud Section, including False Claims Act violations, health care fraud, Foreign Corrupt Practices Act violations, hedge fund improprieties, insider trading, accounting fraud, market manipulation, and fraudulent offerings of securities.
 He received the U.S. Attorney’s Excellence in Criminal Litigation Award, as well as commendations from the SEC and FBI, for his successful jury trial conviction of an investment banking executive charged with federal securities fraud in connection with a kickback scheme.
 That case was part of a widespread investigation into the securities lending industry that resulted in over 30 convictions of individuals from more than a dozen investment banks and broker dealers.

 Mr. Chan additionally prosecuted cases in the Organized Crime and Racketeering Section, where he handled matters involving Italian, Eastern European and Asian criminal enterprises.
 The Attorney General awarded Mr. Chan the Department of Justice’s Distinguished Service Award for his “exemplary and historic work” in obtaining the jury trial conviction of the acting boss of the Bonanno organized crime family for racketeering, murder, narcotics trafficking and loansharking charges.
 Mr. Chan also led investigations that dismantled entire criminal organizations, including the two largest Eastern European crime groups then operating within the United States.